phonyphonecall/Raml-Contract-Validator/README.md

 Features We Are Interested In:
 ------------------------------
--Auto-generation of swagger docs, for those still stuck on swagger -Incorperation of auto-generating raml html documentation -In resource class linking of html documentation
+- Auto-generation of swagger docs, for those still stuck on swagger
+- Incorperation of auto-generating raml html documentation
+- In resource class linking of html documentation